***Last updated June 20th, 2026***

 Starting with the Basics: Core SEO Elements

+I follow the same basic steps and rules when starting a new website, regardless of the niche, and I recommend you try it too.
 To build a strong foundation, you’ll want to focus on these key SEO factors right from the beginning:

 - On Page Optimization: Tweak your content, titles, meta descriptions, and URLs to be clear and relevant.
+While search engines may still change what they display it can help to present your best foot forward for them!

 - Mobile Friendliness: Make sure your site looks sharp and loads fast on every device.
 Google cares, and your audience does too!
 This can often be achieved fairly easily just by choosing a WordPress theme that is compatible with mobile use.
+If you’re doing the coding yourself it becomes a lot more complicated so I tend to recommend borrowing someone else’s expertise in that area unless you’re highly proficient – there are just so many screen sizes and resolutions these days that its not as easy to code your own site as it was 15 years ago when you only had to make it look good on a computer screen.

 - Site Speed: Use tools like Google PageSpeed Insights to find and fix anything slowing down your site.
-This one can be a bit of a nightmare of trial and error to get an appropriate speed if you don’t have spectacular hosting to help you out but I find site speed does make a difference and is often worth playing around with your image volume and plugins to try and improve it.
+This one can be a bit of a nightmare of trial and error to get an appropriate speed if you don’t have spectacular hosting to help you out, but I find site speed does make a difference and is often worth playing around with your image volume and plugins to try and improve it.

 - Internal and External Linking: Guide visitors to your best pages and link out to trusted sources for added value.
 This one is huge – it’s really how search engines understand your website, authority, and value, along with who your target audience really is!